 Unleash DSP Compute with AMD Versal™ AI Engines

-Versal AI engine technology enables high-performance digital signal processing (DSP) requirements.
+Versal AI Engine technology enables high-performance digital signal processing (DSP)

 Customers working on next-generation DSP applications require tremendous compute capabilities that are not efficiently implemented in traditional FPGA architectures.
 Compute-intensive DSP applications such as FIR, FFT, and General Matrix Multiply can use significant amounts of DSP blocks and programmable logic resources.